-- I will conduct myself with dignity and respect for all coaches and participants - I will be on time for practice and competitions. - I will participate for the fun of it, not just to please my parents or coach. - I will make every team practice, competition and activity an opportunity to learn. - I will promote positive team spirit and morale. - I will offer congratulations and encouragement to my opponents. - I will support my teammates at practice and at competition. - I will follow verbal directions of the coaching staff, parent volunteers and competition officials and be respectful to everyone. - I understand that if I am aware of, or observe, inappropriate behavior of my teammates that I should report it to the appropriate coach.
+- I will conduct myself with dignity and respect for all coaches and participants. - I will be on time for practice and performances. - I will participate for the fun of it, not just to please my parents or coach. - I will make every team practice, performance and activity an opportunity to learn. - I will promote positive team spirit and morale. - I will support my teammates at practice and at performances. - I will follow verbal directions of the coaching staff, parent volunteers and performance organizations and be respectful to everyone. - I understand that if I am aware of, or observe inappropriate behavior of my teammates that I should report it to the appropriate coach.